askpt/code-metrics/CONTRIBUTING.md

 4. **Debug the Extension**
    - Press `F5` in VS Code to launch Extension Development Host
-   - Test your changes with sample C# files in the `samples/` directory
+   - Test your changes with sample files in the `samples/` directory

 ### Code Standards